Lancia Thema: Thema 8·32

-In 1988 the 8·32 received series 2 updates like other Themas, including new lights front and rear, a smaller grille badge, removal of model badging at the rear and on the side skirts, and the new side rubbing strips (previously absent on this model).
-There were no third series 8·32s.
-This version of the Thema was produced in limited numbers, with 2370 Series 1 built between 1986 and 1988 and 1601 Series 2 built between 1989 and 1992.
-All were left-hand drive, although one Thema 8·32 was converted to right hand drive by TAK Motor Co. in South Africa in 1987 for the MD of TAK.
+In 1988, the 8·32 received series 2 updates like other Thema models, including new lights front and rear, a smaller grille badge, removal of model badging at the rear and on the side skirts, and the new side rubbing strips (previously absent on this model).
+The 8·32 did not receive the facelift treatment of the third series of the Thema.
+This version of the Thema was produced in limited numbers, with 2,370 Series 1 cars built between 1986 and 1988 and 1,601 Series 2 cars built between 1989 and 1992.
+All were left-hand drive, although one Thema 8·32 was converted to right hand drive by TAK Motor Co. in South Africa in 1987 for the Managing Director of TAK.

 The Thema 8·32's key competitors were some of the fastest saloon models of the late 1980s including the Audi 100 Quattro, BMW M535i, Ford Sierra RS Cosworth, Saab 9000 2.3 Turbo S, and the Vauxhall Lotus Carlton/Opel Lotus Omega.
-Road & Track described the 8.32 as one of the "one of the weirder sleepers to come out of the 1980s".
+Road & Track described the 8·32 as "one of the weirder sleepers to come out of the 1980s".

-Towards the end of his life, Enzo Ferrari owned an 8.32 as his personal transport.
+Towards the end of his life, Enzo Ferrari owned an 8·32 as his personal transport.

 Thema Limousine

-Built only on request for wealthy customers and Fiat Group executives, the Lancia Thema Limousine featured the same interior as the LX and the 8.32 versions.
+Built only on request for wealthy customers and Fiat Group executives, the Lancia Thema Limousine featured the same interior as the LX and the 8·32 versions.
 Most of them were powered by a 2.8 L PRV V6 engine, replaced in the last ones by the 3.0 L Alfa Romeo V6 engine.
 Only 24 Thema Limousines were built.
 The wheelbase of the car was extended by 30 cm to 2960 mm, with a resulting overall length of 4890 mm.
 The weight increased to 1400 kg, or by just over one fifth.
 The price, meanwhile, was up nearly sixty percent over a comparably equipped regular wheelbase Thema V6.

 Engines

-With the exception of the 8.32 Ferrari engine, Thema powerplants originated from the Fiat engine series designed by Aurelio Lampredi, the famed engine designer formerly of Ferrari and Alfa Romeo.
+With the exception of the 8·32 Ferrari engine, Thema powerplants originated from the Fiat engine series designed by Aurelio Lampredi, the famed engine designer formerly of Ferrari and Alfa Romeo.
 The straight-4 2.0 L petrol engine, available in both naturally aspirated and turbocharged versions, was refined and offered good performance.
 Earlier Themas were also offered with a 2.8 L PRV V6 engine, developed in cooperation with Peugeot, Renault, and Volvo.
 This unit was replaced in 1992 with a 3.0 L Alfa Romeo V6 engine (Fiat had bought Alfa Romeo in 1986 and gained access to this engine).

-Second generation (2011 – 2014)
+Second generation (2011–2014)

-Chrysler marketed the 300C for model years 2011-2014 as the Lancia Thema in Europe's left hand drive markets.
+Chrysler marketed the 300C for model years 2011–2014 as the Lancia Thema in Europe's left hand drive markets.
 Right-hand drive markets (the United Kingdom and Ireland) kept the Chrysler 300C badging.